-Serra Ventures is a venture capital firm based in Champaign, Illinois, that invests in technology companies across the United States and select international locations.
-The firm concentrates on early-stage and growth opportunities in information technology, deep technology, instrumentation, software as a service, devices, B2B, and agricultural technologies, with a focus on the Midwest and West Coast regions.
-Serra Ventures supports portfolio companies through strategic guidance, networks, and resources to help scale technology-enabled businesses.
+Serra Ventures is a venture capital firm based in Champaign, Illinois.
+Founded in 2008, it invests in technology companies at early and growth stages across the United States, with select international activity, focusing on information technology, deep technology, instrumentation, devices, B2B software as a service, and agricultural technologies.

 7wire Ventures is a venture capital firm founded in 2011 and based in Chicago.
 It focuses on early-stage investments in digital health, healthcare IT, mobile and technology-enabled services in the United States.
 The firm seeks to back companies that disrupt traditional approaches and provides funding along with operating guidance to help turn innovative ideas into scalable businesses.
 By combining capital with hands-on support and industry insight, 7wire Ventures aims to accelerate the development of digital health solutions and related technologies, guiding portfolio companies from early stages toward growth opportunities and lasting impact.